JADO-TECH/portfolio_project/README.md

 - shadcn-ui
 - Tailwind CSS

-This project is created by TUGIRIMANA INEZA Bonheur Cedrick
+This project is created by DUSHIMIYIMANA JD